stefaanc/psconsole/README.md

 ![console-properties-colors-via-cmd.png](./docs/screenshots/console-properties-colors-via-cmd.png)

-- When we started PowerShell from the Command Prompt, we started the `.exe` application, not the `.lnk` shortcut on the Start Menu.
-This is using the properties color-table for `powershell.exe` from the registry instead of the properties of the shortcut.
+- When we started PowerShell from the Run app, we started the `.exe` application, not the `.lnk` shortcut on the Start Menu.
+This is using the default color-table for `powershell.exe` from the registry instead of the properties of a shortcut.

 > :information_source:
 > The colors or your PowerShell.exe console may be different than what's shown here.
 This is because the default console colors were recently changed to a dimmer version ( https://devblogs.microsoft.com/commandline/updating-the-windows-console-colors/ ), so your installation may still be using the legacy colors in the registry color-tables.